 .
 There have been plenty of races where Clawson was the only female competing, and is used to the atmosphere.

 “It’s a male dominated sport, and we (females) have to be tough to deal with those guys,” said Clawson.
 “To me, it doesn’t bother me being the only girl in the Jock’s room, but also I would like to be at a track with a bunch of girls.
 There are pros and cons with both.
 We’re all out their together and in a second I can get in their way intentionally and vice versa.
 If we’re all friends off of the track then most likely we will be friends on the track.”

 Although the love for horseracing is very strong among Clawson, she definitely understands the toll the sport can take on you.

 “This is a really draining job,” said Clawson.
 “There is so much to it that it takes a lot out of you.
 Physically and mentally, the ups and downs are really big, and that’s taken a lot of getting used to for me.
-Idk how long I’ll ride, but I don’t want to do it forever.
+I dont know how long I will ride, but I do not want to do it forever.”